 To be honest, I am nervous to publish this post.
 I know it is just shallow sliver of an enormous topic, and I am aware of some (not all) of my limitations discussing it.
 Still, I must raise my voice when I live in a place that drives our babies to use bullets.

-Greetings reader: This is to let you know that you can subscribe to have new posts delivered to your email for free (sign up in sidebar or below if you are on a device).
-If you find this blog valuable, you can click here to subscribe for $3/month via PayPal.
-You can also click here to make a one time donation via PayPal or a credit card.
-Your subscription or donation will help sustain this resource and visionary equity-centric initiatives.
-Thank you!
+Greetings reader: You can subscribe to have new posts delivered via email for free (sign up in sidebar or below if you are on a device).
+If you find this site valuable, you can become a patron on Patreon or you can make a one-time or monthly donation via PayPal or a credit card.
+Thanks for helping sustain this resource on community action towards collective liberation.